-"Start by spraying the sides with a sanitiser to gather all the dirt.
-Next scrape any remaining residue or food off the grills.
+"Start by spraying the sides with a sanitizer to gather all the dirt.
+Next, scrape any remaining residue or food off the grills.
 Once the residue has been removed, soak the grills in hot water with washing-up liquid, or washing powder also works.
-Allow to soak for 20-30 mins then give the a scrub, then leave to dry.
+Allow to soak for 20-30 mins then give it a scrub, then leave to dry.
 (Once dry) Place the racks back and you are ready to go."

 Remember to check any manufacturer recommendations, as all BBQs are different.

 Alison Davidson has been working as an interiors and lifestyle journalist for over 30 years.
 She has been Homes and Gardens Editor of Woman & Home magazine and Interiors Editor of House Beautiful magazine, she has also freelanced and worked for most of the interiors magazines at one time or another.
 She is currently embracing the move to digital using the same knowledge and expertise to produce high quality features for an online audience.